Gut Health

 You can keep your gut microbiome in healthy balance during pregnancy, breastfeeding, and beyond with high quality probiotics and targeted prebiotics that feed only beneficial bacteria.

-Another study [4] shows that giving infants under the age of three months probiotics can help keep them healthy and even avoid many of the common newborn issues like spitting up, colic, and constipation.
+Another study[4] shows that giving infants under the age of three months probiotics can help keep them healthy and even help with common newborn issues.

 Signs That Your Child Needs Probiotics